KSteinsland/TTK4145-Realtime-Programming/README.md

   ]
  end
  '''

 Ex_doc and excoveralls are used in documentation and testing respectively and are therefore not directly used in the program.
 The JSON dependency is used in 'assignment.ex' where it's main function is to convert elixir code into JSON-format and vice versa.
+More documentation on JSON can be found at [https://hexdocs.pm/json/readme.html].
+(The dependencies used are not including Elang functions since it's build upon Elixir)